developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/basicintent1/index.md

   * scan data
   * decoder type

-> This sample application is intended only for educational purposes, demonstrating the use of DataWedge intent API(s).
-It is provided as-is without any guarantee.
+> This sample application is only intended for educational purposes, demonstrating the use of DataWedge intent API(s).

 ##APIs Used